Cancer Screening Guidelines

 Colorectal Cancer

 For men and women combined, colorectal cancer (colon cancer) is the second leading cause of cancer-related deaths in the U.S. The disease affects men and women equally, and becomes more common with increasing age.
 If detected and treated early, colon cancer is usually curable.
 For those at average risk, screening should begin starting at age 45.
-If you are at an increased or high risk of colorectal cancer, you might need to start screening before age 45 and/or be screened more often.
+If you are at an increased or high risk of colorectal cancer, talk to your doctor about beginning screenings at age 40 or younger.

 Screening: Fecal immunochemical test (FIT)